debugthings/OWASPTop10Tampa/README.md

    providerName="System.Data.SqlClient"
 />
 ```
-Once you're connection string is squared away you will need to run the follwoing commands in the NuGet Package Manager Console.
+Once you're connection string is squared away you will need to run the following commands in the NuGet Package Manager Console.
 If you get any messages stating that there are no changes that is okay.
 These commands will completely set up your database.

 ```
 PM> Enable-Migrations